tiberiuichim/kotti_velruse/README.rst

-kotti_velruse is responsible for authentication workflow solely, which starts when the user selects the authentication provider and finishes when the authentication provider responds with a record containing user details, such as name and email address.
+kotti_velruse is responsible for authentication workflow solely, which starts when the user selects the authentication provider and finishes when the authentication provider responds with a record containing user details, such as name and email address. kotti_velruse is also responsible for assigning user credentials to the current browsing session.

-Kotti_velruse IS NOT responsible for effectively assigning user credentials to the current browsing session.
-This task is performed by `kotti_accounts`_, which intercepts notifications emitted by kotti_velruse when an user successfully authenticates.
+kotti_velruse IS NOT responsible for creating or managing user credentials in any way. kotti_velsure IS NOT responsible even for querying user credentials, in order to find the one which matches to the authenticated user identity.
+These tasks are performed by `kotti_accounts`_, which intercepts notifications emitted by kotti_velruse when an user successfully authenticates.

 See also: `kotti_accounts`_